0cjs/8bitdev/src/objects.md

 #### Modern

+- ["Memory Management Glossary"][mps-glos] from the Memory Pool System documentation.
+Ravenbrook.
+1997-present.
+Very useful to find particular techniques and references from terms.
+- [_Memory Management Reference_][mmr].
+Site devoted to memory
+  management.
 - David Gries, ["Presentation of the Schorr-Waite graph marking algorithm"][gries2006].
 2006.
 GC w/o recursion.
 Algorithm appeared in 1968.
 Also attributed to Peter Deutsch.
+- St-Amour and Feeley, ["PICOBIT: A Compact Scheme System for Microcontrollers"][picobit09].
+Symposium on the Implementation of Functional Languages.
+2009.
+Fits in 7 KB.
+Stack-based VM.
+First class continuations are 30 lines of Scheme compiling to 141 bytes of bytecode.
+Whole-program compilation and a treeshaker heavily optimize size.

 #### Other Notes